When to Disable SSL Verification

 How to Disable SSL Verification

-You can disable SSL verification per request or globally for all requests.
+You can disable SSL verification per request or globally for all requests.1.
+Disable SSL Verification for a Specific Request

-To disable SSL verification for an individual request, pass verify=False
+To disable SSL verification for an individual request, passverify=False

 in the request: